What it does

 When you’ve sliced your hand open, it’s vitamin K that comes to the rescue — creating the proteins that cause our blood to clot when we’re bleeding.
 This essential nutrient also helps balance calcium levels, prevent fractures, promote cell growth and maintain blood vessels, says Kelly Anne Erdman, a registered dietitian in Calgary.

 Are you getting enough?

-If you consider yourself even a mildly healthy eater, you’re likely taking in lots of vitamin K. It is found in most green, leafy vegetables: kale, spinach, romaine lettuce, collard greens, Swiss chard, turnip greens and mustard greens.
+If you consider yourself even a mildly healthy eater, you’re likely taking in lots of vitamin K. It is found in most leafy green vegetables: kale, spinach, romaine lettuce, collard greens, Swiss chard, turnip greens and mustard greens.
 “The darker the leaf, the better,” says Erdman.
 It’s also found in soy beans, broccoli, brussels sprouts, cauliflower, green peas, cabbage.

 Health Canada recommends men over the age of 19 take in 120 micrograms (mcg) of vitamin K each day.
 For women, the baseline is lower at 90 mcg.
-“If you sit down and have just one cup of kale in your salad, you’re getting more than 500 mcg of vitamin K,” says Lauren Baker, a registered dietician in Mississauga, Ont.
+“If you sit down and have just one cup of kale in your salad, you’re getting more than 500 mcg of vitamin K,” says Lauren Baker, a registered dietitian in Mississauga, Ont.
 “Your diet will typically cover what you need.”
-She also notes there are no risks associated with having more than the recommended amount.
+She also notes that there are no risks associated with having more than the recommended amount.